 The friendship of Jonathan and David is one of the greatest friendships of the Old Testament.
 Jonathan's loyalty and integrity stands out in everything he does.

 Jonathan apparently had no qualms about David receiving the kingship.
 His recognition of God's hand was so strong that he humbly submitted to God's will.

 God exhorts His children to be friends of the friendless, and reach out to others in our fellowship who may be experiencing difficult times.

 Out of the entire world, we have been chosen now to develop friendship, not with the world, but with those placed in the love and friendship of the Body of Christ.

 Sherly Togans, Jr., a postal worker, encourages everyone not to despair during this time of scattering.
 We can indeed fellowship—all we need is a pen, paper, envelopes and stamps!

 God's people should not waste their time on entertainments dedicated to spreading Satan's lies, but rather turn their attention to pure and wholesome things.

 True worship of God is more than just not sinning but also visiting the widows and the fatherless.
 These categories represent all who are weak and lack support.

-Ted Bowling, cuing in on the lyrics of Andrew Gold's song, Thank You For Being A Friend, compares biblical requirements for friendship, making the observation that true friendship is not just a casual relationship, but instead a deep commitment of trust, enabling the sharing of our deepest thoughts without fear of our …
+True friendship is not just a casual relationship, but a deep commitment of trust, enabling the sharing of our deepest thoughts without fear of betrayal.